PVM Small Group Laboratory and Computer Use Policy

 PVM Administrative Document #24 Approved: July 20, 1999

-The Small Group (Computer) Laboratories, located in Rooms G119, G155, and 2213, are provided for the use of PVM students, faculty, and staff.
+The Small Group (Computer) Laboratory, located in Room 2213, is provided for the use of PVM students, faculty, and staff.
 PVM intends to operate these facilities in a manner consistent with the University Instructional Laboratories and in a way which will provide unique learning opportunities to all members of the PVM community.

-The Small Group Laboratories are intended to enhance educational and professional activities of all members of PVM.
+The Small Group Laboratory are intended to enhance educational and professional activities of all members of PVM.
 These purposes are interpreted broadly and may encompass almost any reasonable computing activity.

 Hours of Operation

 As nearly as possible, the labs will operate on a 7-day, 24-hour schedule.
-Scheduled maintenance will, as far as possible, take place during periods of relative inactivity in the laboratories.
-However, computer use in the laboratories may be prohibited during academic recesses to allow computer maintenance and upgrades.
+Scheduled maintenance will, as far as possible, take place during periods of relative inactivity in the laboratory.
+However, computer use in the laboratory may be prohibited during academic recesses to allow computer maintenance and upgrades.
 All maintenance and upgrades will be made by VIS employees.

-Access to the laboratories will be by key card issued by the Building Deputy.
+Access to the laboratory will be by key card issued by the Building Deputy.

 In general, these rooms are not to be used for live animal exercises.
 An exception would be the use of demonstration animals for a class such as Applications and Integrations.